 Thirteen thousand years ago, as the last ice sheet receded from northern Ohio, the meltwaters formed a lake that was a precursor to our Lake Erie.
 As the ice gradually receded, the meltwaters found various outlets across Indiana or Michigan and the ancestral lake went through several phases.
 Each phase was larger and higher than today’s Lake Erie –and stretched from western New York to as far west as Fort Wayne, Indiana.
 These lakes persisted for thousands of years, and their beds, made up of clays and silts left behind by the glaciers, were gradually planed flat by waves and blanketed by deposits of mud.
 As the lakes receded to form modern Lake Erie, they exposed a great, mostly flat plain, up to 120 miles long and up to 30 to 40 miles wide, from roughly Sandusky to Ft.
 Wayne, Indiana.
 This plain was not dry; the flat, clayey soils held moisture and supported the formation of a vast wetland.
 Settlers came to know this area as the Great Black Swamp, due to the color of the marshy soil and the dark shade beneath the trees.
 Native Americans had settled only near the well-drained lands beside the Maumee River and its tributaries

 The wetlands of the Maumee Bay area offer a vivid array of natural wonders.
-Wetlands contain more species of wildlife than any other habitat type, including fox snake, northern water snake, painted turtle, chorus frog, green frog, spotted salamander, raccoon, muskrat, dragonfly, caddis fly, and water striders.
-Over 300 species of birds have been recorded with shorebirds such as snipe, great blue heron, common gallinule and ring-billed gulls residing with waterfowl including Canada geese, pintails, redheads, and ruddy ducks.
+Wetlands contain more species of wildlife than any other habitat type including fox snake, northern water snake, painted turtle, chorus frog, green frog, spotted salamander, raccoon, muskrat, dragonfly, caddis fly, and water striders.
+More than 300 species of birds have been recorded with shorebirds such as snipe, great blue heron, common gallinule and ring-billed gulls residing with waterfowl including Canada geese, pintails, redheads, and ruddy ducks.
 Songbirds include the red-winged blackbird, yellow warbler, killdeer and swamp sparrow.
 Spring migration brings many others including the colorful warblers.
 The plant life is diverse as well.
 Cattails, buttonbush, phragmites, bur-reed, cottonwood and black willow are just a few examples of the marsh plants at the park.

 In addition to marsh and swamp wetlands, several prairies add more diversity to the landscape.
 Ring-necked pheasants densely populate the meadow areas of the park.